Shreeyak/cleargrasp/README.md

    b) [Val + Test datasets](http://clkgum.com/shreeyak/cleargrasp-dataset-test) (1.7GB) - Contains the real and synthetic images used for validation and testing.
    c) [Model Checkpoints](http://clkgum.com/shreeyak/cleargrasp-checkpoints) (0.9GB) - Trained checkpoints of our 3 deeplabv3+ models.

+   Extract these into the `data/` directory or create symlinks to the extracted directories in `data/`.

 3. Compile depth2depth (global optimization):

     `depth2depth` is a C++ global optimization module used for depth completion, adapted from the [DeepCompletion](http://deepcompletion.cs.princeton.edu/) project.
 It resides in the `api/depth2depth/` directory.